European Friends of Armenia: Mission

 The main goal of the EuFoA is to strengthen ties between the EU and Armenia.
 The EuFoA coordinates activities between the European Parliament, civil societies, associations and NGO's, as well as the Armenian diaspora and political organizations across Europe.

-The EuFoA is committed to raising awareness of the EU in Armenia, promoting Armenian issues to the EU and ensuring the ongoing success of the Eastern Partnership program.
+The EuFoA is committed to raising awareness of the EU in Armenia, promoting Armenian issues to the EU, and ensuring the ongoing success of the Eastern Partnership program.
 The organization occasionally promotes issues relating to Artsakh as well.
 In February 2018, the organization held an event commemorating the 30th anniversary of the Karabakh movement and encouraged the European Parliament to promote a peaceful resolution on the Nagorno-Karabakh conflict.
 The EuFoA calls on European parliamentarians to support the self-determination of Artsakh.

 The EuFoA is a member of the European Movement International and the Eastern Partnership Civil Society Forum.

 Activities

 European integration efforts

 The EuFoA actively works across the EU and its member states to monitor legislation that has impact on Armenia, while providing support to new initiatives.
-The organization also publishes various reports and documents on Armenian political issues and organizes conferences and briefings related to EU-Armenia relations.
+The organization also publishes various reports and documents on Armenian political issues and organizes conferences and briefings related to EU–Armenia relations.
 The EuFoA brings forward its initiatives and issues to the EU level.

 In 2014, the EuFoA held a hearing with other civil societies and the Council of Europe where a motion to support ongoing democratic reforms in Armenia was adopted by members.

-Armenia and the EU were set to sign an Association Agreement which included a Deep and Comprehensive Free Trade Area in September 2013, however the agreement was called off suddenly by Armenia, following Armenia's decision to join the Eurasian Union.
+Armenia and the EU were set to sign an Association Agreement which included a Deep and Comprehensive Free Trade Area in September 2013, however the agreement was called off suddenly by Armenia, following Armenia's decision to join the Eurasian Economic Union.
 The EuFoA criticized the announcement by former President Serzh Sargsyan to abandon the Association Agreement and stated that the President's decision was not made freely and had been strongly influenced by Russia.

-In January 2016, the EuFoA participated in the sixteenth meeting of the EU-Armenia Parliamentary Cooperation Committee (PCC) in Strasbourg where members voiced their support to create a new legally binding agreement which would strengthen EU-Armenia relations.
+In January 2016, the EuFoA participated in the sixteenth meeting of the EU–Armenia Parliamentary Cooperation Committee (PCC) in Strasbourg where members voiced their support to create a new legally binding agreement which would strengthen EU–Armenia relations.

 Following extensive negotiations, the finalization of the new Comprehensive and Enhanced Partnership Agreement (CEPA) between Armenia and the European Union was completed and signed in November 2017.
-The EuFoA supported the new deal and during the signing ceremony, the organizations Director Diogo Pinto stated, “This is a historic day for EU-Armenia relations, marking a fresh start for deepening and strengthening of relations between partners.
-This modern, ambitious and comprehensive agreement paves the way to a new era of prosperity, partnership and reforms, and European Friends of Armenia stands ready to ensure its success.”
+The EuFoA supported the new deal and during the signing ceremony, the organizations Director Diogo Pinto stated, "This is a historic day for EU–Armenia relations, marking a fresh start for deepening and strengthening of relations between partners.
+This modern, ambitious and comprehensive agreement paves the way to a new era of prosperity, partnership and reforms, and European Friends of Armenia stands ready to ensure its success."
 The EuFoA also supports visa liberalization for Armenian citizens travelling into the Schengen Area.